-Welcome to Artword's home page.
 Artword is the creative team of Ronald Weihs, director and playwright, and Judith Sandiford, designer, artist, manager.
 We have produced original theatre since 1993.
 From 1993 to 2006 we also operated a facility (Artword Theatre and Artword Gallery) at 75 Portland Street in downtown Toronto Canada.
 In 2007 we relocated to Hamilton, where Artword Theatre continues to create, produce and tour theatre.
-In August 2009 we began our new project Artword Artbar in Hamilton.
-More About us
+In 2009 we launched our cafe-bar Artword Artbar in Hamilton.
+See the links below for our projects since 2007.

 Artword News